Learn the 12 most common reasons UK drivers fail their MOT and find out how you can avoid them. Ensure your car passes the test on the first go.

 Solution: Check your horn regularly and replace any faulty components immediately to ensure your safety on the road.
 Don't modify your horn to make it louder, more grating, or to have a tune.

-According to data from Wessex Fleet, cars that are 20 years or older are most likely to fail their MOT test, averaging 37.36%.
+According to recent data, cars that are 20 years or older are most likely to fail their MOT test, averaging 37.36%.

 The most common fails are located in areas commonly affected by normal wear and tear over time: